Vondelpark — Amsterdam’s version of Central Park

 Alderman Paul Van Grieken defended the decision to allow public sex in the park from September.

-“Why should we oppose a rule on something you can’t oppose a rule on.
+“Why should we impose a rule on something you can’t impose a rule on.
 Moreover it isn’t a nuisance for the other visitors and gives a lot of pleasure to a certain group of people,” he said.

 “There still are rules,” he added.
 “They must take their garbage with them afterwards and never have intercourse near the playground.
 The sex must be limited to the evening hours and night.”

-The park falls under the authority of the decentralised city council, Stadsdeel Oud-Zuid.
-Few people in Amsterdam try and understand the odd behavior of those who rule over the city’s boroughs.
-Doing so would be an exercise in futility.
+At the time the Vondelpark fell under the authority of Stadsdeel Oud-Zuid (borough Old-South).
+Few people in Amsterdam tried to understand the odd behavior of those who ruled over the city’s boroughs.
+Doing so would have been an exercise in futility.